-Having established the parameters necessary for control of the shadow deposition, we will move to the experimental realisation of shadowed junctions formed on InAs NWs using Al as the deposited metal.
+Having established the parameters necessary for fine control of the shadow deposition, we will move to the experimental realisation of shadowed junctions formed on InAs NWs using Al as the deposited metal.

-Double junctions made of superconductor-semiconductor-superconductorsemiconducor-superconductor (or S-N-S-N-S, S: superconducting state, N: normal state) materials are among the current proposals for hosting exotic quantum states, specifically Majorana bound states hosted at the two far ends of a superconducting thin film (Sec.
+Double junctions made of superconductor-semiconductor-superconductor-semiconducor-superconductor (or S-N-S-N-S, S: superconducting state, N: normal state) materials are among the current proposals for hosting exotic quantum states, specifically Majorana bound states hosted at the two far ends of a superconducting thin-film (Sec.
 1).

-The designs presented here were made with two purposes; as a trial of the shadow patterning technique, and as the experimental realisation of multiple junctions on a single NW.
+The designs presented here were made with two purposes; as a trial of the shadow patterning technique, and as the experimental realisation of multiple junctions on a single NW, with controlled junction dimensions.
 We will start with a presentation of the designs themselves, before exploring their realised counterpart.